w3f-grants-archive/docs/docs/sdk/xcmPallet.md

 Instead of `0x84fc49ce30071ea611731838cc7736113c1ec68fbc47119be8a0805066df9b2b`

 ## Builder pattern XCM call from Parachain chain to Relay chain
-Only `to` parameter is provided, thus the Parachain to Relay chain scenario will be used.
+Only `from` parameter is provided, thus the Parachain to Relay chain scenario will be used.

 ```js
     Builder(api)